4p0f1s/4p0f1s.github.io/_posts/2023-01-02-bountyhacker.md

 ### Introduction

-[Bounty Hacker] is a easy CTF on TryHackMe that focus on wordlist attack and sudo privilege escalation.
+[Bounty Hacker] is an easy CTF on TryHackMe that focus on wordlist attack and sudo privilege escalation.

 ![Bounty Hacker](/images/THM/bountyhacker/logo.jpeg)